Barcelona held 1-1 at home by Espanyol after World Cup break - WHIZ News

 “I am very happy for him,” Joselu said of Fernández.
 “He has shown his character and that he is a great goalkeeper.”

-Mateu, who handed out a World Cup record 17 yellow cards in Argentina’s quarterfinal win over the Netherlands, showed 15 bookings, including the two second yellow cards, in the Catalan derby.
+Mateu handed out 15 bookings, including the two second yellow cards, in the Catalan derby.
 He also used a video review to withdraw an initial red card he had shown Espanyol’s Leandro Cabrera for a possible foul on Lewandowski in the 80th.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports